 Hurricane Dorian was a devastating Category 5 storm that battered the Bahamas for days, causing catastrophic damage and unfortunate loss of life.

-The Town of Palm Beach United Way, in collaboration with the Town of Palm Beach, has created a recovery fund to help with long-term rebuilding efforts in the Bahamas.
+Immediately following the storm, the Town of Palm Beach United Way, in collaboration with the Town of Palm Beach, created a recovery fund to help with long-term rebuilding efforts in the Bahamas.